What is Google?

 Kleiner Perkins Caufield & Byers

-Kleiner Perkins is a Menlo Park-based venture capital firm that raises dedicated funds and invests in early and growth-stage technology and life science companies, backing founders across consumer, enterprise, healthcare, and climate/hard tech with capital and operational support from seed through IPO or acquisition.
+A prominent Menlo Park-based venture capital firm that invests in early and growth-stage technology and life-science companies, providing operational support from seed through IPO.

 What's next for Google?